 This command is telling Apple's Disk Utility to erase the disk and format it for Mac OS Extended, Journaled Hierarchical File System Plus (JHFS+).

-Take note that the only reason why this process is work is because we are making a GUID partition map (
+Take note that the only reason why this process works is that we are making a GUID partition map (

 diskutil eraseDisk JHFS+ "My New Storage" GPT disk2

 This final step is to encrypt the file partition with the disk identifier